cachethq/cachet/README.md

 - Apache or Nginx server
 - [Composer](https://getcomposer.org)

-## How to contribute
+## I'm looking to contribute to this awesome project!

-We're always looking for contributions that improve Cachet.
+Sweet, we're always looking for contributions that improve Cachet!
 It's easy to get started and you don't even need to know how to write a single line of code!

 ### Contributing as a non-developer/non-designer

-If you're one of the more linguistically talented people in the world who can speak and write more than just English, we're always looking for new [translations](#translations).
+We're always looking for new [translations](#translations).

-Of course bug reports, feature requests and [documentation](https://docs.cachethq.io) are always being sought after.
+Of course bug reports, feature requests and [documentation](https://docs.cachethq.io) are always appreciated.

 ### Contributing as a designer